craftcms/docs/docs/commerce/5.x/development/making-payments.md

 ### Checkout Without Payment

-Once the [allowCheckoutWithoutPayment](../configure.md#allowcheckoutwithoutpayment) setting is enabled, the customer can submit a POST request to the [`commerce/cart/complete`](../reference/controller-actions.md#post-cart-complete) controller action to complete the order without any payment.
+If the **Allow Checkout Without Payment** [setting](../system/stores.md#settings) is enabled for a store, the customer can submit a POST request to the [`commerce/cart/complete`](../reference/controller-actions.md#post-cart-complete) controller action to complete the order without any payment.

 ```twig
 <form method="post">